NewmanIsTheStar/usurper/README.md

 ## Initial Configuration
 - The Pico W will initially create a WiFi network with SSID = pluto.
 Connect to this WiFi network and then point your web browser to http://192.168.4.1
 - Set the WiFi country, network and password then hit save and reboot.
 The Pico will attempt to connect to the WiFi network.
-If it fails then it will fall back to AP mode and you can once again connect to pluto and correct your mistakes.
+If it fails then it will fall back to AP mode and you can once again connect to the pluto network and correct your mistakes.

 ## Optional Hardware
 I bought this stuff on Amazon and it is available elsewhere.
 The relay module is especially convenient for this project.
 - Signal Relay Module for Raspberry Pi Pico, SPDT 2Amp / AC120V DC24V
 - ECOWITT Wittboy Weather Station GW2001
 - Govee Table Lamp H60511D1